 As the error was prejudicial, the entire judgement was reversed for Armstrong.
 Retrial, however, was not barred by the double jeopardy clauses of the state and federal Constitutions, so surely the prosecution would seek to re-try Armstrong quickly.

-For more information about the IID, please click on the following articles:
+For more information about juror issues, please click on the following articles:

 - In Selecting a Jury, Who Is an Ineligible Juror and Why?

 - Death Sentence Reversal Due to Juror Exclusion?

 - Conviction Reversed for Girlfriend’s Tirade to Jury?